 I truly believe that by planting gentle seeds and encouraging them to grow we can create impactful change in the Early Years field.
 Each educator is on a different learning pathway, remember to be kind to yourself and to others on this journey.

-Author Bio: Raised in a large and lively family in East Vancouver, Ana knew her life's purpose was working with children.
-Since earning a Diploma in ECE, Special Needs and IT education, she has worked with children of all ages with differing developmental needs in various child care settings.
-Ana has now made it her mission to share her passion and knowledge of child care through creating and facilitating pro-d opportunities for educators.
+Author Bio: Raised in a large and lively family in East Vancouver BC, Ana knew her life's purpose was working with children.
+She began working in the childcare field in 2007.
+Since earning a Diploma in ECE, Special Needs and IT Education (2010), she has worked with children of all ages with different developmental needs in various childcare settings.
+Ana is currently completing a degree in Child and Youth Care with Specializations in Early Years and Indigenous Studies.
+Ana is a parent and a children's book author.
+Ana works as an entrepreneur and is the owner and founder of Early Years Workshops and Training.
+Ana has made it her mission to share her passion and knowledge of Early Years through creating and facilitating her own workshops and writings.

 Try a Living Inquiry

 Everything Changes (Let’s Play!
 Activities for Families, p.
 45-46)

 What: This is an experience that will help your child learn about difference and change.

 Talk to your child about changes that happen everyday, such as the weather, the leaves that have fallen, or that their fingernails or toenails are longer than they were last week